vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 </div>

 ## Requirements
 For build agents being targeted, the dotnet core runtime 2.0 or later with a version of the portable `Octo` command line tools need to be available on the path.
-Alternatively the corresponding installer tasks may be used to satisfy this condition such as the `use specific octo version` task.
+Alternatively the correpsonding installer tasks may be used to satisfy this condition such as the `use specific octo version` task.

 ### VSTS Build Agents